Azure/azure-sdk-for-js/README.md

 [![Packages](https://img.shields.io/badge/packages-latest-blue.svg)](https://azure.github.io/azure-sdk/releases/latest/js.html) [![Dependencies](https://img.shields.io/badge/dependency-report-blue.svg)](https://azuresdkartifacts.blob.core.windows.net/azure-sdk-for-js/dependencies/dependencies.html) [![DependencyGraph](https://img.shields.io/badge/dependency-graph-blue.svg)](https://azuresdkartifacts.blob.core.windows.net/azure-sdk-for-js/dependencies/InterdependencyGraph.html)

 This repository is for active development of the Azure SDK for JavaScript (NodeJS & Browser).
+It contains the management libraries for all Azure services and a growing set of client libraries for a subset of Azure services.
+Management libraries are packages that you would use to provision and manage Azure resources.
+Client libraries are packages that you would use to consume these resources and interact with them.

+For information on package usage and samples, please refer to these packages on npm or the readme files for each package in the source code in this repository under the `/sdk` directory.
+For API reference documentation of the latest versions of these packages, visit our [public developer docs](https://docs.microsoft.com/javascript/azure/).
-For consumers of the SDK we recommend visiting our [public developer docs](https://docs.microsoft.com/javascript/azure/) or our versioned [developer docs](https://azure.github.io/azure-sdk-for-js).
+For API reference documentation of older versions, visit our versioned [developer docs](https://azure.github.io/azure-sdk-for-js).

 ## Getting started